-"Now relate that to the fact that they are ever desirous of attaining happiness through one means or another, [through drink or] [in original book] through religion, and you are pro vided with a clue to the real nature of man."
+"Now relate that to the fact that they are ever desirous of attaining happiness through one means or another, through drink or through religion, and you are provided with a clue to the real nature of man."

 "I fail to see....."